is sickness daily allowance insurance worthwhile

 2. Flexibility in choosing the waiting period.

-5. Conditions for benefit exclusions (e.g., for certain pre-existing conditions).
+5. Conditions for benefit exclusions (e.g. for certain pre-existing conditions).

-Request an individual risk analysis now: Have your insurance situation checked for free and receive concrete suggestions for optimisation.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive specific optimisation suggestions.

 FAQ

-How long is sickness allowance paid?
+How long is sickness benefit paid?

-What happens to my daily sickness allowance insurance if I become unemployed or retire?
+What happens to my daily sickness benefit insurance in the event of unemployment or retirement?

 Subscribe to our newsletter